mebobby2/haskell-play/README.md

 * the IO a type means: an IO action which returns an element of type a.
 IO represents actions; under the hood, IO a is the type of a function.

+## Mondas

+Monad are not necessarily about effects!
+There are a lot of pure monads.
+Monad are more about sequencing.

 # Upto